chuchumon23/3d-object-detection-ros-/README.md

   -v ~/ppdet_ws:/workspace \
   ppdet:b_cu118_noetic
 ```
-The Dockerfile is provided to ensure full reproducibility of the ML and ROS environment.
+>The Dockerfile is provided to ensure full reproducibility of the ML and ROS environment.
-The Dockerfile used to build the 3D detection container is provided in: docker/ppdet/Dockerfile
+>The Dockerfile used to build the 3D detection container is provided in: docker/ppdet/Dockerfile

--start container A(ros_velodyne)
+- start container A(ros_velodyne)
 ```
 docker start ros_velodyne
 docker exec -it ros_velodyne bash